Real Writing Year 4, Unit 1

 Curriculum links: Science (Animals, Including Humans)

-This writing unit for Year 4 is built around an original model text by Margaret Bateson-Hill - an information leaflet aimed at children, explaining how they should look after their teeth.
+This writing unit for Year 4 is built around an original model text by Margaret Bateson-Hill - an explanation text in the form of a leaflet aimed at children, explaining how they should look after their teeth.
 The example text is available as a PDF in three versions (plain, illustrated and annotated); annotated and non-annotated PowerPoint presentations are also included.

-In this two-week unit, pupils will have an opportunity to learn technical vocabulary related to teeth and how to take care of them.
+In this two-week unit, pupils will identify the key features of an explanation text and have an opportunity to learn technical vocabulary related to teeth and how to take care of them.
 They will investigate and learn to spell irregular plurals, and understand how to use pronouns for clarity.
-Finally, they will write their own report about human teeth and how to look after them.
+Finally, they will write their own explanatory text about human teeth and how to look after them.

 Key curriculum skills